magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/404-error-on-store-front-once-catalog-price-rule-schedules-update-is-performed.md

 labels: 2.2.1,404 error,Magento Commerce,known issues,patch,schedule update,troubleshooting,Magento,Adobe Commerce,cloud infrastructure,on-premises
 ---

-This article provides a patch and required steps to fix the known Adobe Commerce 2.2.1 issue related to getting a 404 error on all store front pages, after a catalog price rule update was created and its starting time was edited later.
+This article provides a patch and the required steps to fix the known Adobe Commerce 2.2.1 issue related to getting a 404 error on all store front pages, after a catalog price rule update was created and its starting time was edited later.
 To fix the issue you need to apply the patch.

 ## Issue

 Storefront pages become unavailable, returning 404 error.
 The issue appears after the active catalog price rule update becomes due, providing that the starting date of this update was edited after initial creation.

- <span class="wysiwyg-underline">Steps to reproduce</span> :
+<span class="wysiwyg-underline">Steps to reproduce</span>:

-1. In the Commerce Admin, create a new Catalog Price Rule under **Marketing** > **Promotions** > **Catalog Price Rule** .
+1. In the Commerce Admin, create a new Catalog Price Rule under **Marketing** > **Promotions** > **Catalog Price Rule**.
 1. In the **Catalog Price Rule** grid, click **Edit,** schedule a new Update and set **Status** to *Active.*
 1. Navigate to **Content** > **Content Staging** > **Dashboard.**
 1. Select the recently created update and change its starting time.
 1. Save the changes.

- <span class="wysiwyg-underline">Expected result</span> : When the Update start date becomes effective, the catalog price rule is applied successfully.
+<span class="wysiwyg-underline">Expected result</span> :

+When the Update start date becomes effective, the catalog price rule is applied successfully.

- <span class="wysiwyg-underline">Actual result</span> : When the Update start date becomes effective, all catalog and products on the storefront become unavailable returning the 404 error.
+<span class="wysiwyg-underline">Actual result</span> :

+When the Update start date becomes effective, all catalog and products on the storefront become unavailable returning the 404 error.

 ## Solution